Skchouhan753/Fluid-AI/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├─ package.json<br/>

 ## Video Walkthrough of the project
-Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]
+Attach a very short video walkthough of all of the features

 ## Video Walkthrough of the codebase
-Attach a very short video walkthough of codebase [ 1 - 5 minutes ]
+Attach a very short video walkthough of codebase

 ## Features
 List out the key features of your application.